AppGrid: Grid View

 that delight users, maximize productivity and increase user adoption

 AppGrid has been designed to address the limitations of the Salesforce UI and provide an exceptional user experience to help users execute their workflows.
 AppGrid is ideally suited for mission critical line-of-business apps that are not well served by the native Salesforce UI.
 Quite often, these apps are data intensive where powerful query and filtering capabilities are must have features.
 AppGrid provides both of these in spades.
-All main and related data is on a single page which eliminates the tedious navigation of the native Salesforce UI.

-Easily load and view 100k records without pagination!
-Our powerful row and column virtualization technology makes that possible.
-The query wizard allows use to create and execute complex queries that include subqueries.
+Easily load, view and update 100k records without pagination!
+Our powerful query and row/column virtualization technology makes that possible.
+The query wizard allows users to easily create and execute complex queries that include subqueries.
 For example, you might want to query all Opportunities that have not had a certain type of Activity in the last month.
-The filter wizard enables multi-column filter expressions to be created that eliminate scrolling through un-needed data.
-The row & column formatting wizard turns data into information.
-Visualize your data with our enterprise graphics capabilities.

 AppGrid provides 5 types of views (list, group, pivot, tree-grid and time-series grid) that are designed to optimize different types of workflows.
 Click the Views menu and read more about how these views can accelerate your business processes.